bgamari/nanomsg-haskell/README.md

 This is a Haskell binding for the nanomsg library: <http://nanomsg.org/>.

-The goal is to create a simple and usable interface to nanomsg, not to provide a complete mapping of the C api.
+The goal is to provide a simple and usable interface to nanomsg, not a complete mapping of the C api.

+There's support for [blocking](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Concurrent.html#v:threadWaitRead) send and recv, a non-blocking receive, all the socket types and the methods you need to wire them up and tear them down again.

+Most socket options are available through accessor and mutator functions.
+Sockets are typed, transports are not, as I'm not sure if typed connection strings are really worth the hassle.

 # Usage